miyamot0/datatracker-pwa/src/assets/content/005-create_evaluations.md

 ---
 title: Creating and Working with Evaluation Folders for Individuals
+description: This documentation entry provides an overview of the Evaluation folders within the Data Tracker program, including its purpose, structure, and how to create and delete Evaluation folders.
 date: 09/03/2024
 keywords: 'Behavioral Procedures, Data Organization'
 author: 'Shawn Gilroy'